myminseok/custom-vm-release/README.md

 ## Detailed steps

-### Build Final Release
+### (optional) Build Final Release
-unzip this repo to any environment where bosh command is available such as opsmanager. build
+you can use the existing release, but you can build your own release if required. unzip this repo to any environment where bosh command is available such as opsmanager.
 ```
 cd custom-vm-release
 ```

-then build release under current directory.
+then build release under current directory. check with existion version list from ./releases/custom-vm-release/ and pick new one.
 ```
 bosh create-release --final --version=1.0.1
 ```